natjeb/Talent-Profile-Readiness-SHD-Downstream-2025/README.md

 ### 🔍 Key Insights & Storytelling Pillars
 1. The Retirement Cliff (Urgencuy Analysis)
 - the Data: "Tgl Pensiun" and "Status" Columns
+- the Story: By calculating the gap between the current date and Tgl Pensiun, we can identify ciritcal leadership gaps.
+For instance, if the Direktur Utama or Key Commisiary are within a 2-year retirement window, the "Talent Cluster" adn "Assessment Rrsult